Anukriti-j/Android/README.md

-git show <commit id> details of commit git push origin main - main is the branch and origin means the branch from which we pulled the data git push -u origin main  - -u means setting upstream , then it will always psuhed into main
+git show <commit id> details of commit git push origin main - main is the branch and origin means the branch from which we pulled the data git push -u origin main  - -u means setting upstream , then it will always psuhed into main git branch branchname // to create a new branch git switch branchname // to move to another branch git switch -c branchname //creating a branch and switching to it